Close Menu

 • License and Insurance: The builder should be licensed and insured, as this will provide you with protection in the event of any accidents or damages during the construction process.

-• Budget: The builder should be able to work within your budget and provide a detailed estimate of the construction cost, including all materials and labour costs.
+• Budget: The builder should be able to work within your budget and provide a detailed estimate of the construction cost, including all materials and labor costs.

 • Communication and Collaboration: The builder should be willing to work closely with you throughout the construction process and should be open to making changes and adjustments as needed.